Charitable Giving and Nonbinding Contribution-Level Suggestions Evidence from a Field Experiment

-When asking for donations, charitable organizations often suggest a potential amount to contribute.
-However, the evidence concerning the effects of such suggestions is scarce and inconsistent.
-Unlike the majority of earlier studies concerned with small-money solicitations, we examine the effect of larger nonbinding suggestions in the context of middle-range donations which are relevant in practice.
-In a randomized field experiment conducted in conjunction with the Bavarian State Opera, opera visitors received solicitation letters asking to support a social youth project organized by the opera house.
+When asking for donations, charitable organizations often use suggestions concerning the amount of potential contributions.
+In our randomized field experiment, opera visitors received solicitation letters asking to support a social youth project organized by the opera house.
 The three different treatments were: no suggestion and suggestions of €100 and €200, respectively.
-Both suggestions were larger than average and median donations in this context.
-We find that suggested contribution levels substantially influence the distribution of donations actually received.
-The mean amounts given increase significantly if a suggestion is made.
+The findings are that suggestions substantially influence the distribution of donations received.
+The mean amounts given increase significantly.
 The increase is stronger in the €200 treatment.
 On the other hand, the participation rate decreases if a suggestion is made.
-Overall, the returns from the campaign increase non-significantly when a suggestion is made.
-The solicitation was repeated a year later, without any suggestion.
-There is weak evidence that suggestions have a long-term effect on individual contribution-level decisions.
+Overall, the returns from the campaign increase non-significantly.

 Suggested Citation: Suggested Citation